Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Numerical examples

+In the inverse analysis, between 5 and 30 linear ME are used to approximate this material distribution, leading to $n_\mrvr = \mathinner{\text{6--31}}$ design variables.
+For the forward FE problem, the optimal convergence ratio, $O(h^3)$, is obtained as Fig.~\ref{fig:Ex1_stat}d shows.
+One-dimensional synthetic data are generated from 1020 FE, while all inverse analyses are conducted with 30 FE since its $L^2$ error is only $e_u\approx 10^{-5}$.
 A maximum of four load levels is used in the inverse analysis corresponding to 25\%, 50\%, 75\%, and 100\% of the final load.
-The lower and upper bounds for $\EA$ are $0.05\EAR$ and $5\EAR$, respectively.
-The initial guess for $\EA$ is fixed to $0.545\EAR$.
+The lower and upper bounds for $\Astf$ are $0.05\AstfR$ and $5\AstfR$, respectively.
+The initial guess for $\Astf$ is fixed to $0.545\AstfR$.

+Real mechanical tests are conducted on 3D specimens that can have varying material parameters over the cross-section, particularly in the case of thick samples.
+The suitability of 1D beam models therefore needs to be demonstrated, which is done in App.~\ref{s:3D_verEx1}.

-Tab.~\ref{tab:Ex1_A} presents the results of 11 different reconstruction cases.
-Cases 1.1--1.4 show the convergence of the identification errors w.r.t.~the number of ME for experimental data without noise.
+\paragraph{Results for the noise-free cases} Cases 1.1--1.4 in Tab.~\ref{tab:Ex1_stat} show the convergence of the identification errors w.r.t.~the number of ME for experimental data without noise.
 The average reconstruction error $\errA$ ranges from $11.06\%$ to $0.22\%$ for 5 and 30 ME, respectively.
 Since a denser material mesh reduces systematic identification errors but increases sensitivity to random noise, a mesh with $15$ ME is chosen as a trade-off for the remainder of the analysis.

-One way to assess the sensitivity of the FE solution to the unknown parameters $\mq$ is to analyze the columns of the Jacobian $\mJ_i=\partial\bar\mU_\mrR / \partial q_i$~\citep{Chen2024}.
+One way to assess the sensitivity of the FE solution to the unknown parameters $\mq$ is to analyze the columns of the Jacobian $\mJ_{I}=\partial\bar\mU_\mrR / \partial q_{I}$~\citep{Chen2024}.
 Generally, a greater sensitivity of $f(\mq)$ to a parameter implies its better identifiability.
-As Fig.~\ref{fig:Ex1_sens}a shows, the leftmost material nodes affect almost the entire sheet response, whereas the rightmost nodes affect only their vicinity.
+As Fig.~\ref{fig:Ex1_sens}a shows, the leftmost material nodes affect almost the entire bar response, whereas the rightmost nodes affect only their vicinity.
 Particular attention should be paid to both ends, where the Jacobian is either small or non-zero only locally.
 The correlation matrix in Fig.~\ref{fig:Ex1_sens}b shows a banded, oscillatory pattern.
 Correlations are strongest for physically adjacent material nodes and decay with distance, dropping below $\pm0.06$ beyond four nodes (green color).
-Slightly larger correlations occur at the sheet ends.
+Slightly larger correlations occur at the bar ends.
 Denser material meshes exhibit similar behavior~(not shown).